 Is it easy to switch to Shopify?

-It is possible to switch from a different website builder to Shopify, but we wouldn’t say it’s necessarily easy, particularly if you’re a larger store with a lot of inventory.
+You can switch from a different website builder to Shopify, but it’s not that easy, particularly if you’re a larger store with a lot of inventory.

-Shopify provided us with the means to migrate data like customer profiles and product pages through CSV file transfers.
-There are also some specialized apps that helped us streamline the process like Matrixify.
+Shopify let our testers migrate data like customer profiles and product pages through CSV file transfers.
+Specialized apps like Matrixify can further streamline the process.

 Pros